How to Manage Your Money: 9 Simple Steps to Better Personal Finances

 You should also work on paying down your balance while increasing your credit limit.
 Set up automatic payments so you’re less likely to make mistakes.

 If you still need help, consider consulting a credit counseling or credit repair company.
-Credit counseling services are nonprofit companies that can help you get out of debt, while credit repair companies are for-profit companies that work on modifying the negative information on your credit report on your behalf.
+Credit counseling services are nonprofit companies that can help you get out of credit card debt and other types of financial burdens, while credit repair companies are for-profit companies that work on modifying the negative information on your credit report on your behalf.

 6. Assess your debt